qmk/qmk_firmware/docs/newbs_flashing.md

 ### Load the File into QMK Toolbox

 Begin by opening the QMK Toolbox application.
 You'll want to locate the firmware file in Finder or Explorer.
-Your keyboard firmware may be in one of two formats- `.hex` or `.bin`.
+Your keyboard firmware may be in one of two formats — `.hex` or `.bin`.
 QMK tries to copy the appropriate one for your keyboard into the root `qmk_firmware` directory.

 If you are on Windows or macOS, there are commands you can use to easily open the current folder in Explorer or Finder.